-Among other Assamese Traditional Dresses, one can easily recognize a Mishing woman’s mekhela chador by noting its color which is usually black and hand woven geometric designs covering the border lining of the Mekhela as well as the blouse.
+Among other Assamese Traditional Dresses, one can easily recognize a Mishing woman’s mekhela chador by noting its color which is usually black, and hand-woven geometric designs covering the border lining of the Mekhela as well as the blouse.

 6. Deori Tribe

-The male community of Deori tribe prefers a simple dressing style mostly wearing an “Ikhoon” a kind of dhoti and a shirt or a sporting complementing with the Ikhoon.
+The male community of the Deori tribe prefers a simple dressing style mostly wearing an “Ikhoon” a kind of dhoti and a shirt or a sporting complementing with the Ikhoon.

 You may also like our another article 10 unique facts about the Guwahati Girls.

 So, these are some of the most famous Assamese Traditional Dresses.
 As the modern world is quickly sinking into the well of age-old traditions and slowly saturating the uniqueness of our beautiful cultural markers, there are some communities who are still holding onto their identities by keeping alive the traditions left by our forefathers.